-Kona’s 2021 Rove DL steel gravel bike is fitted with 650B wheels and a 1x drivetrain 1 “1x” (pronounced one-by) means that there’s only a single front chainring and no front derailler.
-This is only made possible by wide-range cassettes that a long-cage rear derailler can shift through and quickly take up slack in the chain with, from mountain bikes..
+Kona’s 2021 Rove DL steel gravel bike is fitted with 650B wheels, drop bars, and a single front chainring 1 “1x” (pronounced one-by) means that there’s only a single front chainring and no front derailer.
+This is only made possible by wide-range cassettes that a long-cage rear derailer can shift through and quickly take up slack in the chain. paired with an 11-speed cassette.
 I bought one in 2021 for commuting because I wanted something more comfortable than the narrow-tire road bike I had pressed into service a few years earlier.
 The wide tires provide a nice cushion and the smaller wheels reduce the likelihood of toe overlap with fenders.
-The simpler drivetrain means less maintenance and fiddling to find the right front/rear gear combination.
+The lack of a front derailer means less maintenance and fiddling to find the right front/rear gear combination.
 A few months after I bought it, I built a new front wheel to add dynamo lighting.
 About a year later, I upgraded to the 12-speed electronic SRAM GX Eagle AXS drivetrain and SRAM Rival 1 AXS Wide power meter.

 It comes stock with a 40T front chainring and 11-42T rear cassette, providing a gear ratio range from 3.64 to 0.95.
-The wheels and tires translates to a range of 98 to 25.6 gear inches, which is a good range, but not enough for some of the climbs near me at my current fitness level.
+With my wheels and tires, that translates to a range of 98 to 25.6 gear inches, which was not quite low enough for some of the climbs near me.

 A proper bike needs a way of carrying gear, so I added a Tubus Stainless Logo rear rack.
-For the bottle cage on the bottom of the downtube, I fitted a King Cage and use REI’s K.E.G.
+For the bottle cage on the bottom of the down tube, I fitted a King Cage and use REI’s K.E.G.
 Bike Tool Storage Bottle to store a patch kit, Park Tool IB-12 multi-tool, Wolf Tooth Pack Pliers, and spare Tubolito MTB tube.
-For hydration, a King Iris Cage is on top of the downtube and holds either a Klean Kanteen classic brushed 27oz with a sport cap or a Klean Kanteen wide 27oz bottle.
+For hydration, a King Iris Cage on top of the down tube holds either a Klean Kanteen classic brushed 27oz with a sport cap or a Klean Kanteen wide 27oz bottle.
 On the seat tube, a Klean Kanteen wide 40oz sits in a Velo Orange Mojave cage.
-A Silca Tattico Mini Pump is mounted alongside the seat tube bottle cage.
+A Silca Tattico mini pump is mounted alongside the seat tube bottle cage.

 To keep the drivetrain clean and make it suitable for inclement weather, PDW 650 Beast fenders wrap the tires.
 They were a pain to install, mainly because both the front and rear eyelets don’t fit the mounting hardware.
 For the front, I had to shave down the plastic safety clips (so the front fender can detach if it gets caught in the wheel) with a utility knife.
 On the back, I couldn’t get a good fit and had to mount them to the rack’s extra set of eyelets.
 But they look really nice and otherwise fit well, with a slight rattle in the front fender at times.